vidstack/player/apps/site/app/docs/[lib]/player/components/sliders/[4]slider-video/page.md

 ## Usage

-The `$tag:vds-slider-video` component can be used to load a video in a slider.
+The `$tag:media-slider-video` component can be used to load a video in a slider.
 This is _generally_ used to show a preview video (low-resolution) as the user interacts with the time slider.